 Frequently Asked Questions

-What is the formula of Simple Future Tense?
+What is the basic formula for the Simple Future Tense?